-Happy Thursday!
-Ready for another Blogger Series post?
-Well, before we get to that, I had an awesome surprise recently when I found out that my blog was mentioned as one of the Top 10 UK Writing Blogs (criteria included Google ranking, quality & consistency of posts etc).
+Before we get started with today’s Blogger Series post, I had an awesome surprise recently when I found out that my blog was mentioned as one of the Top 10 UK Writing Blogs (criteria included Google ranking, quality & consistency of posts etc).

 Okay, enough of that, on with the regular schedule.
 Today’s topic is about engagement.
 All my previous blogging articles are listed under Tutorials in the Blogger Series section.

 Part of the reason we have blogs is for the engagement.
 You very well may enjoy writing about whatever topics you cover, but eventually, it’s good to have engagement.

 It’s nice to know someone else is reading your words and hopefully finding your articles, stories, rants (or whatever you blog) useful or entertaining or amusing.